Change Your Image

 BARBARELLA is very campy satire which focuses mainly on making fun of the way fantasy sex (as well as science fiction, often) was (and often still is) depicted in the movies.
-BARBARELLA is not at all a cheesy movie; rather its mission is to make fun of cheesy movies, and does so extremely well.
-Everybody connected with it was very good at their craft, knew exactly what they were doing what they were doing and did it extremely well.
+BARBARELLA is not at all a cheesy movie; rather, its mission is to make fun of cheesy movies, and does so extremely well.
+Everybody connected with it was very good at their craft and looked like they knew exactly what they were trying to do and then did it extremely well.
 Once you realize that, you see why is has become a "cult classic".
-The "cult" are the viewers who get the joke; unfortunately, and if the movie has any real weakness, it is that it can be easy for all that to go over your head.
+The "cult" are the viewers who get the joke; unfortunately, and if the movie has any real weakness, it is that it seems to be too easy for all that to go over a lot of people's heads.
 (In fact, the first time or two I saw this movie it went over mine, but it turned out for once that the third time was a charm in every sense of the word.)
 While I have seen some reviews that try to explain in various ways why it is more popular today than it was when it was first released, it may simply be that in a world of Saturday Night Live, South Park, and the Family Guy (to hit but the pinnacle of the iceberg), current audiences are likely more attuned to edgy satire than any other audiences in film history.

 Having said that, Jane Fonda is brilliant in this movie.
 She totally gets it that her character is basically designed as an ideal fantasy girl for male audience members, and she plays it to the hilt with her then-characteristic naive innocence.
 The result is that at the same time this movie is basically one big continuous joke from the opening credits to the words "The End", she is every bit as sexy as if they had been playing it straight.
-In this regard, there is a tendency to hyperbole with the descriptions of this many reviewers typically offer; her on-camera nudity is confined to just a couple of sequences toward the beginning, and the sex scenes are so highly euphemised pictorially as to not even be considered sex scenes by younger and more immature audience members.
-Her sex appeal derives more from her consummate skill in ACTING sexy (including acting with body language -- no pun intended -- in terms of her posing, as well as appropriate costuming) as to any amount of bare skin left showing.
+In this regard, there is a tendency to hyperbole with the descriptions of this many reviewers typically offer; in actual fact, her on-camera nudity is confined to just a couple of sequences toward the beginning, and the sex scenes are so highly euphemised pictorially to where they would likely not even be considered sex scenes by younger and less truly mature audience members.
+Her sex appeal derives more from her consummate skill in ACTING sexy (including acting with body language -- no pun intended -- in terms of her posing, as well as appropriate costuming) as from any amount of bare skin left showing.